 Visiting Lilienthal Park

 The first time I visited Lilienthal Park was on a Sunday in 2014.
-I visited Lilienthal Park and the Fliegeberg the same day I went to see Chris Gueffroy’s Memorial.
+I visited Lilienthal Park and the Fliegeberg the same day I saw Chris Gueffroy’s Memorial.
 It was a beautiful, sunny autumn day.
 I took my bike and went from Neukölln to Lichterfelde.
 It wasn’t the best idea I ever had since it was a longer bike ride than I was prepared to…

 The park is close to Brandenburg, and the nearest S-Bahn station is Berlin Osdorfer Straße.
 Take the train and walk the rest through the suburban streets of Lichterfelde.